-Any citizen is free to receive and consume any broadcast service available at a given location by whatever practical means desired by the citizen with no limit and without censorship or tax.
+Any Illuminatian resident is free to receive and consume any broadcast service available at a given location by whatever practical means desired by the citizen with no limit and without censorship or tax.
 The only tax relating to broadcasting that is assessed in Illuminatia is the nominal Receiver License.
-Much like the television license levied by some of the former nations of Earth, the Receiver Licensing tax is assessed on every device commercially sold that is capable of receiving a wireless (radio) or television broadcast.
+Much like the television license levied by some of the former nations of Earth, the Receiver License is assessed on every device commercially sold that is capable of receiving a wireless (radio) or telekinephotography (television) broadcast.

-Any citizen or entity is allowed the freedom to exercise their right to free speech using broadcasting as a medium and all licensed professional broadcasters allow some venue for this form of free expression as an obligation of their license to broadcast using the public's airwaves.
-Additionally, any citizen or entity in good standing with the government is afforded the opportunity to originate broadcasts with equal prejudice to any other authorized entity, provided they do so within prescribed limits that protect the same equal privilege enjoyed by other broadcasters and provided they demonstrate the financial and practical ability to maintain such operations.
+Any citizen or entity is also allowed the freedom to exercise their right to free speech using broadcasting as a medium, and all licensed broadcasters allow some venue for this form of free expression as an obligation of their license to broadcast using the public's airwaves.
 The right to expression via broadcast is also accommodated through frequencies set aside for amateur broadcasting.
+Additionally, any citizen or entity in good standing with the government is afforded the opportunity to become licensed to originate broadcasts with equal prejudice to any other entity, provided they do so within prescribed limits that protect the same equal privilege enjoyed by other broadcasters and provided they demonstrate the financial and practical ability to maintain such operations.

-Broadcasting in Illuminatia began as communication between key central command and leadership personnel from the Lucidus mission.
-A limited supply of two-way communication devices was available after the mission reached the ground, creating a demand for communication and information.
+Broadcasting in Illuminatia began as an official communication mechanism among key central command and leadership personnel from the Lucidus mission.
+A limited supply of two-way communication devices was available after the mission reached the ground, creating a demand for communication and information among the populace.

-While publicly-operated wireless broadcast systems were originally the only transmission devices officially recognized, other uncoordinated non-governmental broadcasters emerged to quell public demand for a variety of information and entertainment sources.
-An uncoordinated spectrum of various wireless users soon necessitated the need for the Illuminatian government to regulate wireless communication via the Bureau of Spectrum Management (BSM).
+While publicly-operated wireless broadcast systems were originally the only transmission devices officially recognized, other uncoordinated, non-governmental, not-necessarily-authorized broadcasters emerged to quell public demand for a variety of information and entertainment sources.
+A haphazard spectrum of various wireless users soon necessitated the need for the Illuminatian government to regulate wireless communication via the Bureau of Spectrum Management.

 The BSM established a system in which the existing wireless broadcasts were registered and organized based on geography, transmission power level, and frequency.
-Governmental and public broadcasters were given first priority for positions within the Ultra Long Wave (ULW) broadcast band, which roughly correlated to the frequencies already used by existing uncoordinated broadcasters.
+Governmental and public broadcasters were given first priority for positions within the Ultra Long Wave (ULW) broadcast band.
 Secondary to that, other broadcasters were given the opportunity to construct and register professionally operated facilities which did not interfere with existing licensed broadcasters.
 Later, as the ULW broadcast band developed, an adjacent portion of this band was set aside for amateur and experimental broadcasting to benefit entities that wished to diddle in transmission to a potential audience without interfering with other users of the spectrum.